 Firstly, What is Validactor?

-Validactor is a full set of digital services that includes an innovative anti-counterfeiting group of services for manufacturing companies, an innovative products social network for end users, a profiling and fidelization tool and more.
+Validactor is a full set of digital services that includes an innovative anti-counterfeiting set of services for manufacturing companies, an innovative products social network for end users, a profiling and fidelization tool and more.

 How does Validactor work?